jlmelville/smallvis/docs/spectral.md

 1. Un-normalized: compute the first $k$ eigenvectors of $L$.
 2. Normalized ([Shi and Malik](https://ieeexplore.ieee.org/document/868688)): compute the first $k$ *generalized* eigenvectors of $L$.
-This is just what Laplacian Eigenmaps do, so from the above discussion we know that it is equivalent to computing the first $k$ eigenvectors of $L_{rw}$ (hence justifying the term "normalized").
+This is the same eigenproblem as Laplacian Eigenmaps, so from the above discussion we know that it is equivalent to computing the first $k$ eigenvectors of
+    $L_{rw}$ (hence justifying the term "normalized").
 3. Normalized ([Ng, Jordan and Weiss](https://papers.nips.cc/paper/2001/hash/801272ee79cfde7fa5960571fee36b9b-Abstract.html)):
     compute the first $k$ eigenvectors of $L_{sym}$.
 This version requires an additional row normalization step of the output matrix, $Y$, before you can do clustering: normalize the rows so each row has length 1 (normalization to unit $l_2$ norm).

+The spectral clustering approach isn't *quite* as simple as "do Laplacian Eigenmaps, then run k-means on that coordinate space".
+All these approaches keep the first eigenvector rather than discarding it.
+Like with Laplacian Eigenmaps, you could discard the first eigenvector if applying Shi-Malik clustering, because it's a constant entry per observation and adds no useful information.
+In the Ng-Jordan-Weiss approach the trivial eigenvector of $L_{sym}$ isn't generally constant and anyway you are also row normalizing, so dropping it could change the clustering.

 After some additional theoretical discussions, von Luxburg concludes that clustering on the un-normalized graph Laplacian has some undesirable properties, so you definitely want to use one of